ibm-cloud-docs/text-to-speech/word-timing.md

 # Obtaining word timings
 {: #timing}

-The WebSocket interface provides the same functionality as the HTTP `GET` and `POST /v1/synthesize` methods.
-You can also use the WebSocket interface to obtain timing information for specific locations or for all words of the input:
+You can use the WebSocket interface of the {{site.data.keyword.texttospeechfull}} service to obtain timing information for user-specified locations such as word boundaries or for all words of the input:
 {: shortdesc}

 -   Include the SSML `<mark>` element in input text to identify the time at which the marker occurs in the audio.